UX research methods: key factors for product managers to consider

 - Tips to avoid common pitfalls and maximize impact.

-Where are you in the product development lifecycle?
+UX research methods for product managers: Where are you in the product development lifecycle?

 Before selecting user research methods for product development, let’s identify your product’s current stage